Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

 Capitalism Has Become Unsustainable

-Capitalism is a transitory phase in the human experience.
-It's entering its final stages of viability.
-The wage labor it depends on is being strangled by capitalism itself.
-Capitalists have become increasingly 'rent seekers', rent seeking is a behavior not based in production and trade of goods and services, it's based purely on the Financial Industry using the government's monetary policy mechanism to enhance the value of their financial assets, most times intangible paper.
-Stock dividends becoming more favored than wages and benefits.
-The public good suffers immensely, because, the greater public's collective wealth is siphoned upward by rent seeking.
+Capitalism has arrived at its end phase.
+It's entering its final sunrises of practicality.
+Wage labor it depends on is being strangled by capitalism itself.
+Capitalists have increasingly become parasitic rent seekers; rent seeking is a behavior not based in production and trade of goods and services, it's based purely on the Financial Industry using the government's monetary policy engine to enhance the value of their financial assets, most times intangible paper.
+Stock dividends becoming more prominent than wages and benefits.
+The public good suffers immensely, because, the greater public's collective wealth is siphoned upward by rent seeking in corporate boardrooms and Wall Street.

 Economist L. Randall Wray writes: